A loud scream, followed by complete silence

 While the mother was affectionately holding Labib, a brick flew towards them and hit his head.
 Labib cried out, which abruptly ceased, leaving a heartbreaking silence that would last forever.

-The family rushed him to Dhaka Medical College Hospital in an unconscious state.
+The family rushed him to DMCH in an unconscious state.
 Labib died around 3:30pm while undergoing treatment there.

 An inconsolable Bithi said her brother-in-law threw the brick, which killed her son.